Cevat Yerli

-Cevat Yerli (born 1978 in Coburg, Germany, to Turkish immigrants from Giresun) is a video game developer.
+Cevat Yerli (born 1978) is German video game developer.
 He co-founded Crytek, one of the largest video game developers in Germany, and served as its CEO and President until February 2018.

-In 2017 Cevat Yerli launched The TMRW Foundation, a new for-profit deep tech organization.
+In 2017, Yerli launched The TMRW Foundation, a new for-profit deep tech organization.

 Crytek

 Yerli founded Crytek in 1997 and formally turned it into a company in 1999.
 His brothers, Faruk and Avni, joined Crytek in 2000 and 2001, respectively.
 The company developed games such as Far Cry and the Crysis series.
-In 2006 Cevat visited South Korea and, influenced by the country’s gaming culture, he launched Gface in 2012.
+In 2006 Cevat visited South Korea and, influenced by the country's gaming culture, he launched Gface in 2012.
 GFACE was a social gaming network that hosted free-to-play titles streamed over the internet.
 Yerli was the director and executive producer on nearly all games until stepping down on 28 February 2018.